woman sitting on couch using a tablet

 You have a great idea for a new business, but your biggest hurdle to getting the idea off the ground is a lack of money.
 So, until you can raise enough cash to get started, your business is still just a dream.

 You’re not alone.
-A Gallup poll said that 25% of Americans cite lack of income and personal savings as the reason they never took the plunge.
-In the past, you could either borrow from friends or family or take out a business loan from a bank.
-But, that limited you to just the people you knew and the readily available banks.
+Out of every small business that fails, 38% do so because they run out of funding, making lack of capital the second most frequent cause of small business failure.1 In the past, you could either borrow from friends or family or take out a business loan from a bank.
+But that limited you to just the people you knew and the readily available banks.
 If none of those worked, you were back to square one.

 Crowdfunding has helped many entrepreneurs overcome this monetary hurdle.
 Read below to learn more about crowdfunding and how it could get you the capital that you need to finally go to work for yourself.